tigerisaac/pi-hole-public/README.md

-Public repository of code
-Documentation of work for science fair contains private data, is stored in a private repo
+Public code for the pi-hole, everything needed to run the project is here and documentation is in a private repo as it contains sensitive data